KDB2/BlackProject/README.md

 - [fixed] Condition values for TDDB experiments: Voltage/temp.
 If several area are mixed, add area at the end. (create dataframe, search levels dimension.
 If lenght(levels)>1, paste old name+area)
 - Rethink BlackAnalysis to use the DeviceID stored in the exportfile and not the one from the title?
 Or we assume it's the same since the script generated the file?
 - Error function is not providing full error bands.
+- Test TDDB modelization when several area are provided.
+- Compare datacruncher results with amsRel for TDDB.

 ## Chart:
 - Enhance legend presentation to include: